OfficeDev/Office-Addin-Scripts/packages/eslint-plugin-excel-custom-functions/README.md

 # eslint-plugin-excel-custom-functions

-eslint plugin to check against Office.js api calls within the shared app
+This eslint plugin checks for Office.js api calls within custom functions.
+It throws a linting error on write operations and a linting warning on read operations.

 ## Installation